HawDevelopment/Ro-Lib/docs/Getting_Started.md

 ## Basics

 Ro-Lib has java-script-like syntax.
-It's divided up into smaller sub-modules that are easy to use.
-It has a lot of modules, so that will be at least one that's useful for you.
+Ro-Lib is divided up into smaller sub-modules that are modular and easy to use.

-If you are still unsure here's something for you.
+Heres a quik example of some Ro-Lib code improvements.

 === "Bad code"